-Cradled between the Lechquellen Mountains and the Lechtal Alps, your hiking options are endless.
+Cradled between the Lechquellen Mountains and the Lechtal Alps, Lech am Arlberg is a stellar base for hiking.
 Overall, we find that the hiking is accessible, leisurely, and incredibly scenic.
 Surprisingly, the ski infrastructure doesn’t detract from the hiking experience.

 Lech is also a perfect destination for anyone traveling with public transit.
 A system of cableways and hiking buses make getting to/from trailheads very easy.
 This is one of the few places in the Austrian Alps where you actually don’t need a car.
 And, that’s saying something.

 Hiking around Lech am Arlberg in Summer

 Lech am Arlberg Summer Hiking Tips